Auto Law Firm

 Is It Legal for a Dealer to Change the Interest Rate After the Sale?

-No, it’s not—at least, not without your consent.
+No, not without your consent.

 Real People.
 Real Damage.
 Real Legal Help.